ciaranmooney/backup/README.md

 Install
 --
-- Edit sudo crontab to run each script, daily and monthly.
+- Edit "sudo crontab -e" to run each script, daily and monthly.
 See included crontab example.
 - Copy rync-daily.sh and exclude-list.lst to /opt.
 - Copy montly-backup.sh to Raspberry pi
 - Create user "backup" with id 34.
 This is to match the backup user on